I’ve noticed that people tend to have a minor panic attack when they entertain the idea of a online dating.

 Online relationships.
 Are they worth it?
 Do they work?
 Or are you just setting yourself up for heart-break?
 With the rise of social media and technology-driven interactions, I get a lot of questions concerning the topic of online dating relationships.

-Additionally, there is a trend in the Christian culture that says trying to find love online is somehow not “waiting on God”, but often, this philosophy comes with a double-standard.
+Additionally, there is a trend in the Christian dating culture that says trying to find love online is somehow not “waiting on God”, but often, this philosophy comes with a double-standard.
 The very same people that would encourage you to pursue a job opportunity by surfing the net, or looking into colleges by way of the internet, might forbid you from using the online world as a means to finding love.

 Statistics show that almost 1/3 of couples getting married in this generation have met their significant other by way of the internet.
 There is no denying that our world has changed drastically over the past decade, and we are now immersed in a culture that is rooted in the internet and social media.
 One couple I recently read about even exchanged their vows via the web.
 Though I’m not advocating for extreme uses of the internet and social media such as the aforementioned, I am saying that times have changed- and it’s okay for Christians to keep up!